 It is natural that companies are spending more resources in the applications, which have commercial benefits to them in the short and long term.
-For example: targeted advertising, product recommendations, improving the customer experience at the point of sale websites etc. Now, the trend has started taking a new turn and many start-ups are using these technologies for online education, precision agriculture, aids for specially-able people, policy making of states and nations, finding patterns in financial transactions, security and maintenance logs of automation systems etc.
+For example: targeted advertising, product recommendations, improving the customer experience at point of sale websites etc. Now, the trend has started taking a new turn and many start-ups are using these technologies for online education, precision agriculture, aids for specially-abled people, policy making of states and nations, finding patterns in financial transactions, security and maintenance logs of automation systems etc.

-As the more advanced areas of auto encoders and deep generative models are taking shape, it will be exciting to be a partner in this journey of deep learning.
+As the more advanced areas of Autoencoders and Deep Generative Models are taking shape, it will be exciting to be a partner in this journey of Deep learning.

 Deepak is a Professor and Department Head of Computer Science and Engineering at Bennett University, Greater Noida.
 He is also a chief consultant for algorithmguru.com, a resource for algorithms.
 Deepak is considered as one of the best Algorithm Gurus in India.
 His active research interests are designing efficient deep learning algorithms.
 He is Senior Member of IEEE, Senior Member of ACM and Life Member of CSI, IETE.
 He served as chair of IEEE Computer Society, India Council from 2012-2016 and on the Board of governors of IEEE Education Society, USA (2013-15).
 He previously worked as a Software Engineer in IBM Corporation Southbury, CT, USA.
 Deepak has 100+ publications in various International Journals and conferences with 500+ citations and Google h-index of 13.
 In his 20 years of experience, he has delivered 200+ invited talks across India.
 He is an ABET PEV and serves on ABET criteria review committee of Computing Accreditation Commission.
 He is also an active blogger in the Times of India with the tag name of “Breaking Shackles” and is passionate about transforming the landscape of Higher Education.
 For more details about his accomplishments: http://www.gdeepak.com.
 Deepak holds a PhD in Computer Science and Engineering from Thapar University.